There are so many freelance careers out there to choose from that sometimes overwhelm of ideas can be a problem.

 Or I get massively sad watching friends that I know could make great money online totally missing these opportunities, preferring to bang their heads against the walls that traditional jobs put around them to cage them in.

-So, without further ado, if I was starting out freelancing from scratch today, just my wits, a computer, and wifi, here’s what I would get into.
+So, without further ado, if I was starting today and looking at freelance careers to jump into — with just my wits, a computer, and wifi, here’s what I would get into.

 Number 5: Client gen